Spiderest/players/README.md

-# this repo does not do nothing
+# this repo does not do anything